28 Techniques to Fall Asleep Fast

 Use WHOOP to learn which methods work for you

 WHOOP automatically detects exactly when you fall asleep each night, as well as the amount of time you spend awake, in light sleep, and in the restorative stages, REM and deep sleep.
 By logging in the app the time you go to bed, WHOOP will measure your sleep latency--how long it takes you to fall asleep.
 Monitoring your sleep latency can allow you to determine which of these tips work best for you.
-The WHOOP Sleep Coach also uses your own circadian rhythm to make recommendations on bed and wake times in order to maximize how efficiently you sleep.
+The WHOOP Sleep Planner also uses your own circadian rhythm to make recommendations on bed and wake times in order to maximize how efficiently you sleep.
 In addition to tracking the quality and duration of your sleep, WHOOP also quantifies the strain your body takes on each day and lets you know how recovered you are each morning.

 Tracking sleep latency with WHOOP can help you find the best way to fall asleep fast.